Suddenly

 A sweaty, brainwashed Raymond Shaw

 Thrillers generally work backwards, towards who done it or why.
 The Manchurian Candidate doesn’t do it that way at all.
-We know that something’s wrong from the opening scenes of John Frankenheimer’s superbly chilly Cold War thriller, but we’ve no idea where everything is headed.
+We know that something’s wrong from the opening scenes of John Frankenheimer’s chilly Cold War thriller, but we’ve no idea where everything is headed.
 And Frankenheimer keeps it that way until the film’s dying (literally) moments.
 The Day of the Jackal borrowed quite a bit of The Manchurian Candidate’s cold deliberate approach, but we always knew that the hitman in that movie was aiming to assassinate French president Charles de Gaulle.
-Here we know next to nothing, though early scenes make clear that a platoon of US soldiers in Korea has been … Read more
+Here we know next to nothing, though early scenes make clear that a platoon of US soldiers in Korea has been abducted … Read more

 High Society